Michael Bay's unrealized projects: Transformers: The Last Knight sequel

+Black Five

+In August 2019, Bay signed to direct the action film Black Five for Sony Pictures.
+However, the film, which was set to begin production in 2020, was put on hold because of the COVID-19 pandemic, and Bay subsequently moved on to direct Ambulance.

+2020s

+Untitled action drama series

+In February 2023, Bay was hired to direct and executive produce an untitled action drama bounty hunter series for A&E Studios and Amazon Studios.

+Barbaric TV series

+On July 11, 2024, it was reported that Bay was in talks to direct Barbaric, an acerbic fantasy series for Netflix based on the best-selling Vault Comics title, with Sheldon Turner writing and executive producing the series, Sam Claflin attached to star and Patrick Stewart set for a voice performance, and Barry Jossen and Tana Jamieson producing through A&E Studios in collaboration with Vault Comics' F.J.
+DeSanto and Damian Wassel, Claflin, Luke Carroll & Michael Stevenson's Cusp Films, and Jennifer Klein & Turner's 100% Productions.

+Fast and Loose

+On October 7, 2024, Bay was set to direct Will Smith in the film Fast and Loose, with Chris Bremner and Eric Pearson writing the screenplay.
+By August 7, 2025, Bay had departed from the production over creative differences with Smith.

+Producer only

 The Changeling remake

 In October 2006, a remake of The Changeling was announced as a co-production between film companies Rogue Pictures and Platinum Dunes.
 There have been no further announcements since.

 Near Dark remake

 In October 2006, a remake of Near Dark was announced as a co-production between film companies Rogue Pictures and Platinum Dunes.
+On January 29, 2008, Samuel Bayer was hired to direct the remake.
 In December 2008, Platinum Dunes producer Bradley Fuller stated that the project had been put on hold due to similarities in conception with Twilight, a film which also contained a romance between human and vampire characters.

-Fiasco Heights film
+Fiasco Heights

 On 8 April 2007, Bay, Chris Bender and JC Spink will produce the thriller Fiasco Heights, from a script by Kyle Ward through Platinum Dunes.
 There have been no further announcements since.